uselessbug/UtaFormatix/readme.md

 **UtaFormatix** is a tool for converting vocal-synthesizer's project format among VOCALOID, UTAU and CeVIO, created by @Sdercolin .
 Here is a modified version of UtaFormatix - **UtaFormatEx**.
 There are no new features, just more cleaner different code style and implementation (in order to be used in some modern environments).

+[**UtaFormatOL**](https://github.com/VOICeVIO/UtaFormatOL) is an online version of UtaFormatEx which you can use on any OS with a modern (WebAssembly enabled) browser.

 ## Feature
 Format: